ADHD and feelings of remorse

 At a glance

-• Many kids with ADHD feel very bad when they upset others.
+• Many people with ADHD feel very bad when they upset others.

-• Kids with ADHD often have trouble managing emotions.
+• People with ADHD often have trouble managing emotions.

-• There are ways to help your child handle feelings of remorse.
+• There are strategies that can help with feelings of remorse.

-Many kids with ADHD have behaviors that get them in trouble.
-They might tell lies or have angry outbursts, for example.
-These actions or words can sometimes be hurtful to others.
-And when that happens, it can have lingering consequences — not just for the person who’s been hurt, but also for the child with ADHD.
+Many people with ADHD have behaviors that get them in trouble.
+Some people might tell lies.
+Others may have angry outbursts.
+These actions or words can be hurtful to others.
+And when that happens, it can have lingering consequences — not just for the person who’s been hurt, but also for the person with ADHD.

-Here’s what you need to know about ADHD and remorse, and how you can help your child manage these feelings.
+Here’s what you need to know about ADHD and remorse, and how to manage these feelings.

 The difference between remorse and regret